 A lot of opinionated information has been written about the debated topic of WebRTC signaling.
 An example of a good and well-balanced technical post is WebRTC Hacks, written by Victor Pascual.
 I am excited to be participating in a panel on this topic next week at WebRTC Global Summit in London and I thought it would be a good idea to provide some points about this topic beforehand […]

-[Post is better viewed on the blog Website] I recently read the post from Software Advice called 3 Ways to Keep Your VoIP Service From Going Down With the Internet by Don Sadler.
+I recently read the post from Software Advice called 3 Ways to Keep Your VoIP Service From Going Down With the Internet by Don Sadler.
 Overall it, was music to my ears, hence the title of this post.
-Many people fall in love with the concept that going cloud […]

 As part of my work with WebRTC, I get a chance to speak to different types of companies about their WebRTC plans.
 When speaking with companies that have existing VoIP products and services, the conversation usually moves to how WebRTC should be added to their offering, what the additional service benefits are and how to […]